jason-lieb/browser-interface/README.md

 To build and zip the project for distribution with the chrome web store, run `npm run zip`.

+## Browser Compatibility

+In order to work with Brave browser, you must go to `brave://flags` and manually enable the following flags:

+1. `#file-system-access-api`

+2. `#file-system-access-persistant-permission`

+3. `#file-system-observer`

 ## Screenshot
 ![chrome extension screenshot](screenshot.png)